 • Expectations: Get clear on expectations around civility, respect, and how we treat each other at work.

-• E-Verify (Where applicable) and Form I-9s: Some are projecting we will see an uptick in Form I-9 audits these next few years.
+• E-Verify (Where applicable) and Form I-9s: Some are projecting we will see an uptick in Form I-9 audits over these next few years.

 2. Prepare for the Great Stay (and Ongoing Competition in Hiring)